avero-it/mediamogul/README.md

 # MediaMogul
-## A simple way to track what you see and find new friends that like whant you like
+## A simple way to track what you see and find new friends that like what you like

 ### Functionalities planned:
 Track seen media